Zoning Division and Business Tax

 Are You Planning on Making Improvements to Your Home, Business, or Property?

-If your home, business or property is located within the city limits of Clermont, you will be required to obtain a Zoning Clearance and Building Permit prior to starting your project.
-The Zoning Clearance is a form that verifies the city regulations have been met.
-Once you have obtained the Zoning Clearance from the Planning and Zoning Department, you may proceed to obtain your Building Permit from Building Services.
+Step 1: If your home, business or property is located within the city limits of Clermont, you will be required to obtain Zoning Approval and a Building Permit prior to starting your project.
+The Zoning approval verifies the city regulations have been met.
+Once you have obtained Zoning Approval, you may proceed in submitting your Building Permit.

 To obtain a Zoning Clearance